tinius0/AI-StockPrediction/README.md

 # Stock Price Predictor & Trading System

 A machine learning pipeline that downloads historical OHLCV data via `yfinance`, engineers technical indicators, trains a Random Forest model to forecast next-day close prices, and simulates a long/short trading strategy against a buy-and-hold benchmark.
+## Editions
+### First edition
+THere are "errors" in the model, not utilizing all the params available to it.
+Predictions are based on random forests, meaning it wont predict past the ATH it observed in the training set, thats why the curve is flattening.

 ---